xliiv/ralph_assets/doc/quickstart.rst

     - **Slot number** - points to slot number in *blade* when asset model is *blade*
     - **Ralph device id** - points to to Ralph-Core device
-    - **Force unlink** - if picked ``"ralph device id"`` is already linked to other asset, this option forces to unlink it and link this asset to newly unlinked device
+    - **Force unlink** - if picked and ``"ralph device id"`` is already linked to other asset, this option forces to unlink it and link this asset to newly unlinked device
-    - **Create stock device** - creates (when checked) a Ralph-core device with copied data from this asset
+    - **Create stock device** - create a Ralph-core device

 back office